frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/website-settings.md

 ### 3.2 Favicon

 You can also set the favicon of your website in this section.
+It appears on the left side of the browser tab.

 ![Website Settings - Favicon](/docs/assets/img/website/website-settings-favicon.png)
 *Website Settings - Favicon*